ORNL/developer.ornl.gov/_posts/2024-01-11-atomicdata.md

 ready to load.

-ASE has the ability to write VASP input files an run calculations if you also set up a few
+ASE has the ability to write VASP input files and run calculations if you also set up a few [environment variables](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#environment-variables).
-[environment variables](https://wiki.fysik.dtu.dk/ase/ase/calculators/vasp.html#environment-variables).

     export ASE_VASP_COMMAND='mpirun vasp_std'